Ferncliff Farm: History

 In 1902, John Jacob IV commissioned New York architect Stanford White of McKim, Mead & White to design the Ferncliff Casino (the term "casino" referring to a sports pavilion) for entertaining guests.
 (It was also known as "Tennis House".)
 The Beaux-Arts style building was completed 1904.
 It included indoor tennis and squash courts, a bowling alley, an indoor swimming pool, a shooting range, guestrooms and was close to a nearby boathouse on the river.
 Having completed work on the sports pavilion, White then started work on improvements to the mansion.

 In the early twentieth century, a railroad station was built at Rhinecliff, reportedly due to the influence of John Jacob IV, a major stockholder in the New York Central Railroad.
 It is a contributing property to the Hudson River Historic District.
 There was in addition, a small private station at Fernwood on the so-called "Hucklebush" Line between Rhinecliff and Hartford, Connecticut, whose telegraph station was designated "A".

-By the time of John Jacob IV's death in 1912, the Ferncliff estate had grown to 2,800 acres of apple orchards, cattle and dairy operations, and gardens.
+By the time of John Jacob IV's death in the sinking of the Titanic in 1912, the Ferncliff estate had grown to 2,800 acres of apple orchards, cattle and dairy operations, and gardens.
 The property passed to his elder son, Vincent Astor.
 In 1926, Vincent's sister, Ava, married Serge Obolensky.
 Vincent gave her "Marienruh", the former Ehlers estate at Clifton Point and a mansion designed by Mott B. Schmidt.

 During the 1940s, the mansion originally built by William Jr. was demolished.
 It was replaced in 1948 with a neoclassical brick folly called the "teahouse", to which the Astors would resort by miniature railroad.
 The Ferncliff Casino sports pavilion was renovated and converted into a 22697 sqft residence.
 It was renamed "Astor Courts", the name Stanford White used.
 The squash courts were converted to a library.